yecril71pl/cpp-docs.pl-pl/docs/parallel/amp/reference/concurrency-graphics-namespace-functions.md

 ### <a name="parameters"></a>Parametry

 *_Copy_extent*<br/>
-Zakres sekcji tekstury, która ma zostać skopiowana.
+Zakres sekcji tekstury do skopiowania.

 *_Dst*<br/>
 Obiekt do skopiowania.